varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### Disables rating

-The `disabled` attribute is used to set the rating to the status of no clicking, and the `disabled-color` is used to set the color of the icon when it is disabled
+The `disabled` attribute is used to set the rating to the status of no clicking, and the `disabled-color` is used to set the color of the icon when it is disabled.

 ```html
 <var-rate v-model="score" disabled disabled-color="#bbbbbb"/>